agata-sm/6257_shRNAscreen/training-3iii2023.md

 You can now disconnect from this process, by pressing `Ctrl-a` then `d`.

-You can now monitor the progression by checking jobs submitted to tghe queue for execution:
+You can now monitor the progression by checking jobs submitted to the queue for execution:

 ```
 jobinfo -u $USER